Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 19.44.06 UTC
+- WIB: Sabtu, 11 Januari 2025 20.01.03 UTC
-- WITA: Sabtu, 11 Januari 2025 20.44.06 UTC
+- WITA: Sabtu, 11 Januari 2025 21.01.03 UTC
-- WIT: Sabtu, 11 Januari 2025 21.44.06 UTC
+- WIT: Sabtu, 11 Januari 2025 22.01.03 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship